 Most patients who come to UHPP for services call first to make an appointment.
 Be sure when you call to let us know if you have an urgent problem, so we can try to schedule you as soon as possible.
 Click here to request an appointment online, or call 518.434.5678.

 Walk-In Services (Teen Clinic)

-Our Albany and Hudson health centers both offer a special walk-in clinic, just for teens, from 2:30-6pm on Thursday afternoons (arrive before 5 to be seen in Albany).
+Our Albany health center offers a special walk-in clinic, just for teens, from 2:30-6pm on Thursday afternoons (arrive before 5 to be seen in Albany).
 In Troy, teen clinic is Tuesday from 3 to 5 pm.
-Patients who come to these clinics are seen on a first-come, first-served basis, so if you need medical services be sure to come early.
+Patients who come to this clinics are seen on a first-come, first-served basis, so if you need medical services be sure to come early.
 While you're waiting to be seen, the teen clinics offer special teen-friendly waiting rooms with snacks, comfortable chairs and couches and lots of information.
 The waiting rooms are staffed by our S.T.A.R.S. high school peer educators, who will be glad to answer any questions you have while you are waiting to be seen by our medical staff.
 In fact, you can just come to Teen Clinic to talk or use the resources—you don't have to come only for medical services.
 OR you can bring a friend.
 Please bring your school ID and proof of where you live with you to Teen Clinic.

 How Do I Pay For Services?

 Most teens are eligible for coverage under the Family Planning Benefit Program, free insurance that covers all birth control methods, annual exams and pap smears, and even testing and treatment services as part of a birth control visit.
 If eligible, you can sign up and start using your coverage on the same day.
 Click here to find out how.